-[3] Figure 1 outlines the location of the western arm of the MCR and its neighboring geological provinces.
+Figure 1 outlines the location of the western arm of the MCR and its neighboring geological provinces.
 The MCR can be thought of as being composed of three large-scale components: the western arm through Minnesota, Iowa, and Kansas; the Lake Superior arm; and the eastern arm through Michigan.
 Our focus here is on the western arm.
-A free-air gravity high defines its location (see 40 mGal anomaly contour in Figure 1b), but it divides further into three segments: a northern one extending from near the south shore of Lake Superior along the Wisconsin-Minnesota boundary, a southern one extending from northeastern to southeastern Iowa, and a small segment in Nebraska and Kansas.
+A free air gravity high defines its location (see 40 mgal anomaly contour in Fig. 1), but divides it further into three segments: a northern one extending from near the south shore of Lake Superior along the Wisconsin-Minnesota boundary, a southern one extending from northeastern to southeastern Iowa, and a small segment in Nebraska and Kansas.
 Marginal gravity minima flank the MCR and have been interpreted as a signature of flanking sedimentary basins [Hinze et al., 1992].
-Gravity decreases broadly from 0-30 mGal in the north to -30 mGal in the south.
+Gravity decreases broadly from 0 - 30 mgal in the north to -30 mgal in the south.
 Whether and how these gravity features relate to the structure of the crust and uppermost mantle is poorly understood.